hpcleuven/VscDocumentation/source/jobs/worker_or_atools.rst

    of work items, it is the best choice, this is definitely not true.

-The table makes it clear that MPI application can not be used in work items for worker.  worker itself is implmented using MPI, and hence things would get terminally confused if it executes work items that contain calls to the MPI API.
+The table makes it clear that MPI application can not be used in work items for worker.  worker itself is implemented using MPI, and hence things would get terminally confused if it executes work items that contain calls to the MPI API.